tmo1/sms-db/README.md

 # sms-db

 sms-db is a tool to build an [SQLite](https://www.sqlite.org/index.html) database out of collections of SMS and MMS messages in various formats.
-The database can then be queried using standard SQLite queries. sms-db may eventually be able to export the messages in the database in various formats.
+The database can then be queried using standard SQLite queries, and the messages in the database can be exported in various formats.

-This README is for sms-db version 0.1, which uses the sms-db format 1.0.
+This README is for sms-db version 0.3, which uses sms-db format 2.

 ## Design Goals